RichardEssery/FSM2/README.md

 # FSM2

-The Factorial Snow Model (FSM) is a multi-physics energy balance model of accumulation and melt of snow on the ground.
+The Factorial Snow Model (FSM) is a multi-physics energy balance model of accumulation and melt of snow on the ground [(Essery, 2015)](#Essery).
 Version 2 adds forest canopy model options and the possibility of running simulations for more than one point at the same time.
 In contrast with FSM1, which selects options when it is run, FSM2 options are selected when it is compiled for greater efficiency.
-A full description is given by [Essery (2015)](#Essery).
 FSM2 is built and run in the same way as FSM1.

 ## Building the model